waterbear-cloud/paco/docs/paco-config.rst

       - Indicates whether to roll back the resource if a warning occurs while API Gateway is creating the RestApi resource.
       - ApiGatewayRestApi
     * - methods
-      - Container of ApiGatewayMethods_ AIM schemas
+      - Container of ApiGatewayMethods_ Paco schemas
       - .. fa:: times
       -
       -